snakesch/SDrecall/doc/customRun.md

 ### 4. Merge with prioritized VCF (optional)

 Users may compare the resulting VCF from step 3 (original VCF) with another VCF (prioritized VCF).
 Variants found in original VCF will be tagged with `ov_tag` in the FITLER field whereas variants found in prioritized VCF will be tagged with `pv_tag`.
 Variants found in both VCFs will be tagged twice.
+For the purpose of benchmarking, users may specify `--keep_both` to keep variants from original VCF **and** prioritized VCF if the variants:
+* have the same POS, REF and ALT but different GT (eg. 0/1 vs 1/1)
+* did not pass any of the filters in either VCF

 ```{bash}
 usage: 4_mergePVCF.py [-h] --pvcf PVCF --ovcf OVCF --pv_tag PV_TAG --ov_tag OV_TAG --outpath OUTPATH [-v VERBOSE]